Is Your ERP Transformation Project Not Living Up To Expectations?

 Acknowledge and plan for the steps needed to turn it around

-Know that with any modification strategy you must pay careful attention to both scope creep and actual functionality on order to assure staying within a workable budget
+Know that with any modification strategy, you must pay careful attention to both scope creep and actual functionality in order to assure staying within a workable budget

 Finally, it is difficult to accomplish this challenge on your own.
-If you can relate to the situation I described, give us a call.
+If you can relate to the situation I described, give Knowledge Path a call.